 An application for an absentee ballot covers all elections held through December 31 of the year following the year of application.

 Completing and returning the Federal Post Card Application (FPCA) to the county election office is the best way for a UOCAVA voter to request an absentee ballot.
-UOCAVA voters are automatically sent an absentee ballot 45 days before federal elections during the calendar year in which they applied.
+UOCAVA voters are automatically sent an absentee ballot 45 days before federal elections through the calendar year following the year in which they applied.
 To see if you are currently registered to vote or to check your absentee ballot mailing address, please contact your county election office or visit My Voter Page.

 Although UOCAVA voters are automatically sent a ballot, the Military and Overseas Voter Empowerment (MOVE) Act permits UOCAVA voters to access their absentee ballot online and Montana law allows them to also return their voted absentee ballot electronically via email.
-Montana meets this requirement through the Electronic Absentee System.
+Montana meets this requirement through the Electronic Absentee System, which is available for federal elections.
 UOCAVA voters can also request that their county election office fax or email their absentee ballot.

 A FWAB is a blank write-in ballot that does not contain any offices or candidate’s names.
 UOCAVA voters may register, if not already registered, and vote in any election (13-21-225, MCA) using the FWAB.

 Electors voting a FWAB may designate a candidate by writing in the name of the candidate or by writing in the name of the political party for which the elector is voting.
 A written designation of the political party will be counted as a vote for the candidate of that party.
 When voting in a primary election, the elector shall identify the elector’s political party affiliation as provided in the appropriate section of the ballot.
-A vote cast by writing the name of a candidate who is not affiliated with the elector’s identified party is void and may not be counted.
+In a primary election, a vote cast by writing the name of a candidate who is not affiliated with the elector’s selected party is void and may not be counted.

 If the elector receives their regular absentee ballot after the elector has voted and sent a FWAB, the elector may vote and return the regular absentee ballot.
 Only the regular absentee ballot will be counted if both ballots are received by their respective deadlines.
 A FWAB must be sent by election day, and received by the county election office by 3 p.m. on the Monday following the election.